mixpanel/docs/pages/docs/tracking-methods/migrating-to-simplified-id.md

       }
     }
     ```
 Simplified ID Merge can retroactively merge an unlimited number of anonymous IDs (`$device_id`) to a user (`$user_id`).
 This ensures that anonymous events across multiple platforms and sessions can always be merged to the respective user.
-The sample implementation above results in a group of IDs being linked to Charlie on Mixpanel as shown below,
+The implementation above results in a group of IDs linked to Charlie on Mixpanel as shown below,

 ![image](/Tracking/charlie_id_cluster.png)

 - Any ID provided as `$device_id` will be prefixed with `$device:` in Mixpanel.